goatgirl86/19_Neural_Network/README.md

 ## Summary Conclusions on Neural Networking
-Deep Neural Networking is a very detailed and in-depth algorithmic / analytic process that can potentially tease out even the finest and most minute variability in data.
+Deep Neural Networking is a very detailed and in-depth algorithmic/analytic process that can potentially tease out even the finest and most minute variability in data.
 However, due to its complexity, it takes a long time to complete and can be difficult for people just beginning their analysis journey  to understand.

 Other supervised machine learning models, like Random Forest Classifier that combines multiple smaller models into a more robust and accurate model, are similar and  often return comparable performance and accuracy results.
 These simpler models also run more quickly that neural network models and may be easier to understand.